toxicsnek/tfm2-Rust-Forge/docs/WORKING_WITH_FORGE.md

 - Choose Caster or Target as the term source.
 - Choose the stat used by the term.
 - Set the percentage contribution.

+The `Stacks` stat can be selected as a Caster or Target term and scales like any other stat term.

 ## 8. Configure Move To